thechrisish/SimHubPlugin-LapRecords/README.md

 ## Known Issues
 * Tyre compound assignment overrides are a little fiddly.
+* No idea what impact on SimHub performance is with lots of lap times.
+Please report issues if you suspect this plugin is causing lag in SimHub.

-## Race Sims Tested (Accurate as of 29th March 2026)
+## Race Sims Tested (Accurate as of 15th April 2026)
 * :white_check_mark: Automobilista 2 - Track State data not available.
 * :white_check_mark: EA Sports WRC - Class, Session, Fuel, Track Temp, Track State and Tyre data not available.
 * :white_check_mark: Le Mans Ultimate - NeoRed plugin used to automatically populate tyre compounds.
 * :white_check_mark: rFactor 2
-* :x: Assetto Corsa Evo - No timing data in SimHub
+* :x: Assetto Corsa Evo - No timing data in SimHub (Looks like telemetry is available in 0.6, just need SimHub update!)
 * :x: Assetto Corsa Rally - No timing data in SimHub

+If a sim is not listed here it doesn't mean they won't work, they're just untested.
+If you happen to test any for me then please let me know and I'll update the list.

 ## Installation
 1. Make sure SimHub is not running.